 Mirtazapine Overdose Symptoms

 Overdoses can be the source of severe health problems, including cardiac arrest, blood pressure that is dangerously low, and seizures.
 Respiratory depression and death can even occur.
 The signs of overdose include hallucinations, rapid heartbeat, vomiting, chest pain, trouble breathing, slurred speech, and extreme drowsiness.
-The risk of overdose is increased significantly when other drugs are taken with mirtazapine.
+The risk of overdose increases significantly when other drugs are taken with mirtazapine.
 Cases of more severe effects, ranging from seizures and serotonin toxicity to comas, have been reported with mirtazapine overdoses.

 Addiction to Mirtazapine

 Like most antidepressants, Remeron or mirtazapine is considered to be generally non-addictive.
 If misused, it does not create sensations of being high.
 Some people do misuse it because of the boost to their mood and the calm feelings it produces.
 Others may take a larger dose of mirtazapine to counteract stimulant drugs’ effects.
 Physical dependence may occur, however.
 Withdrawal symptoms, as previously mentioned, may occur when attempting to cease this medication; this can lead to a cycle of dependence and addiction where individuals can build a tolerance and effectively need more of the medication to prevent those signs of withdrawal.
 The side effects of mirtazapine may also increase with its misuse.
 These include drowsiness, weight gain, abdominal pain, diarrhea, vomiting, and suicidal ideation and behaviors.